Skip to content

 Incredibly, most immigrants-to-be either ignore or don’t notice this opportunity to connect with employment experts in Canada pre-arrival.
 Whatever the case, approved immigrants who don’t take advantage of these services are missing out on a big opportunity to save time and stress, and to find the right job opportunity faster.

 One of these pre-arrival programs, Canada InfoNet, focuses on the employment goals of internationally trained professionals by providing relevant and timely information about the unique aspects of the Canadian job market and how to conduct a job search in Canada.
-Their wide range of employment services (offered in English or French) include a mix of one-on-one coaching and online learning:
+Their wide range of employment services (offered in English) include a mix of one-on-one coaching and online learning:

 • Help with career orienting and job search strategy from dedicated, experienced career professionals.